The Signs and Effect of Emotional Incest

 They not only sacrifice a safe, carefree childhood, but they also lose adequate protection, nurturing, guidance, structure, discipline, affirmation (for their authentic self), and affection.

-Emotional Incest takes a toll emotionally and psychologically on children.
+Emotional incest takes a toll emotionally and psychologically on children.
 It causes anxiety and distorts their view of their parents and intimate relationships.
 Have you experienced:

 • Impaired self-esteem (either too high or too low)